tilt-dev/tilt.build/blog/_posts/2021-07-12-portforwarding-is-awesome.md

 ## Why am I telling you this???

 This post has been an overview of how we use `socat`, `kubectl port-forward`, and Tilt's own `PortForward` and `KubernetesDiscovery` APIs.
-But I think it's easy to miss the general trends here in a sea of implementation details:
+But let's take a step back from the implementation details to pull out some general trends:

 1) More and more, in multi-service dev, tools that copy socket data around are helpful.